speedata/publisher/doc/manual/content/en/manual/text/math.md

 Not yet supported are:

-* stretchy parentheses that grow with their contents (radical signs and accents such as arrows already do)
 * `<mtable>` (alignment of multi-line equations)
 * the values bold, fraktur and script of the attribute `mathvariant`
 * several math fonts in one document